 A free, confidential helpline to assist people experiencing or know someone who is experiencing elder abuse.

 The COVID-19 pandemic has prompted more people to think about their future planning, with many now considering making legal documents such as an advance care directive or enduring power of attorney.

 These are complex documents that should not be completed in a rush.

-Take the time to reflect on, discuss with others and write down your wishes, preferences and values about a range of matters.
+Take the time to reflect on, discuss with others and write down your wishes, preferences and values about various matters.
 This ensures that if you ultimately choose to complete legal documents, they will reflect what you really want.

 Visit the Office of the Public Advocate website for more information or call their advice line on 1300 309 337, Monday to Friday 9 am to 4.45 pm.